robahall/GradDesc/README.md

 Current goal is create random data sets and investigate how the different gradient descent algorithms speed up the process.

+First notebook wrapping my head around plotting the error and the learning path is located in notebooks.

 First Batch:

 *   Batch Gradient Descent - update after one epoch (run through all the data once and then update coefficents)